-- Tree(s) with an effective diameter at felling height over 760mm (30"), either conifer or broad-leaved - A winch and pulling equipment appropriate to the tree size - Stump treatment if applicable - Rear handled chain saw in good condition [minimum recommended guide bar length: 380mm (15")] appropriate to size of tree - Sufficient fuel and oil for the assessment, appropriate to saw model - Appropriate felling aids (e.g. felling lever, wedges, sledge hammer etc.) - An adequate tool kit for field maintenance - In addition to the relevant requirements of the Provision and Use of Work Equipment Regulations (PUWER) 1998, any ancillary equipment used for this assessment must also comply with relevant requirements of the Lifting Operations and Lifting Equipment Regulations (LOLER) 1998 where applicable.
+- Range of trees with an effective diameter at felling height of between and 380mm (15") and 760mm (30") (i.e. 1-2 times guide bar length), either conifer or broad-leaved, or both, of which some can be made to hang up in neighboring trees - Rear handled chain saw in good condition [maximum recommended guide bar length: 380mm (15")] - Sufficient fuel and oil for the assessment, appropriate to saw model Appropriate felling aids (e.g. felling lever, wedges, sledge hammer etc.) - A winch and/or pulling equipment appropriate to the tree size should be available - Stump treatment if applicable